 The 2014 platinum strike in South Africa (costing an estimated $2.25 billion) could be attributed to social capital, but too much or too little, or just the wrong types?

-There was clearly no shortage of “linking” social capital among the 70,000 workers who organised the social action, but perhaps a shortage of “bridging” social capital between the workers and their corporate managers.
+There was clearly no shortage of “bonding” social capital among the 70,000 workers who organised the social action, but perhaps a shortage of “bridging” social capital between the workers and their corporate managers.

 If the corporations involved had valued social capital and actively invested in social capital within their organisation would the strike have happened?